OpenCTI-Platform/docker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature or capability
+about: Suggest a new feature or capability for OpenCTI
 title: 'feat: '
 labels: needs triage, feature
 assignees: ''